densechen/eve-mli/README.md

   - currently, eve-Mali is purely based on python code, in the future, we will use tools like TVM to improve the performance.
 - Replace EveParameter with Parameter for better compatibility with PyTorch
   - currently, EveParameter is a subclass of torch.Tensor, which may cause some errors while implementation distributed training.
 A better way is to add some regularization on the name of Parameter, and realize the properties of EveParameter via other tricks.
+  - tried, failed. the upgrade_fn is hard to implement without creating a new class.